 Our Group truly appreciates that we should contribute to the community, as the well-being of the community underlies our Group's long term and sustainable development.
-During the financial year, our Group has volitionally made several donations to the local schools and charitable not-for-profit bodies.
+During the financial year, our Group has sponsored several sports events within the local community and Penang state in promotion of healthy lifestyle.